The DfE have recently reinforced the need to:

 Our pupils will encounter rules and laws throughout their entire lives.
 We want our pupils to understand that whether these laws govern the class, the school, the neighbourhood or the country, they are set for good reasons and must be adhered to.
 This understanding of the importance of rules will be consistently reinforced through assemblies and our curriculum.
 Our Behaviour policy is clear and the Golden Rules are displayed in every classroom.
 Our school rules are consistently applied everywhere and to everyone by all members of our school.
 We believe that clear explanations and real life stories emphasise the importance of the Rule of Law for our pupils.

 Alongside rules and laws we promote freedom of choice and the right to respectfully express views and beliefs.
 In lessons, children are given the chance to speak and have their ideas and opinions valued by staff and other pupils.
 Outside lessons our children are able to take part in a range of playground games.
-‘Forrest School’ is available for all our pupils and this provides an opportunity to respectfully work as a team and make choices.
-Through our E-Safety and values teaching, we educate children on their rights and personal freedoms as well as supporting them in recognising how to exercise these freedoms safely.
+‘Forrest School’ is available and provides an opportunity to respectfully work as a team and make choices.

 As one of our core Christian Values, Respect is embedded into the life of the school.
 We aim to nurture everyone’s uniqueness and special gifts, develop everyone to their full potential and value diversity.
 Our celebration assembly respectfully acknowledges personal successes and achievements outside school.
 Anti-bullying assemblies and other assemblies all reflect our commitment to mutual respect.